 Without using a calculator, sketch a graph of the function y = x2 + 1.

-When we graphed y = x2 + 2, we got the graph of y = x2 moved up by 2.
-When we graph y = x2 + 1, we get the graph of y = x2 moved up by 1.
+Honestly, when we graph y = x2 + 1, we get the graph of y = x2 moved up by 1 unit.
 The only value we need to label on the sketch is y = 1.

 The examples we've done so far have been pretty straightforward, but now we'll get into some examples that are straightbackward.
-The graphs in our prior examples looked like the graph of x2 moved up or down a bit, and possibly flipped upside down.
+The graphs in our prior examples looked like the graph of x2 moved up or down a bit.
 To graph general quadratic equations, however, we need to do things differently.

 We need a few new definitions first, so spread open your mind and clear some room...